The Nittany Lion looks out from a

 Minerals Junior Education Day

-Thank you to all the volunteers, donors and attendees who made this year's event run very smoothly.
+Thank you to all the volunteers, donors and attendees who make each year's event run very smoothly.

 HOME PAGE MORE LINKS Our annual Minerals Junior Education Day is fun and rewarding for students in grades 1-8 and their parents.
 They will learn about minerals, crystals, gems, fossils, and earth science.
-At this event, kids get an empty egg carton when they check in, then go to a series of stations; these are planned for 2023:
+At this event, kids get an empty egg carton when they check in, then go to a series of stations; these are the ones at the 2024 event:

 - Gold panning by GPAA,